etai4542/molecular-fluorescence-lab/README.md

-# Quantitative Fluorescence Analysis & Beer-Lambert Law Boundaries
+# Quantitative Molecular Fluorescence Lab Analysis

 This repository contains a comprehensive MATLAB-based data processing and regression analysis suite designed to evaluate the operational boundaries of the Beer-Lambert law in molecular fluorescence.
 The toolkit processes experimental broadband emission spectra and spatial digital imaging data across various concentration series for three organic fluorophores: **Fluorescein**, **Rhodamine B**, and **Rhodamine 6G**.